jay0x5/Aveon/Package/README.md

 - Parameters All Set!

-- Now what we gonna do is set a variable to our RegisterUser function,pass the parameters in proper sequence to the function and then add a ```.then``` block to the variable to receive the returned promise which includes CAT and URK.
+- Now what we gonna do is set a variable to our RegisterUser function,pass the parameters in proper sequence to the function and then add a ```.then``` block to the variable to receive the returned promise which includes CAT,URK and MDT.
 The developer is expected to send both of these to the frontend.

-- Just make it clear CAT to be stored in user's device and URK to be stored in user's brain.
+- Just make it clear CAT to be stored in user's device.

+- URK and MDT are supposed to be stored securely by user just like secret phrase keys.

 - Registeration all done HAHA!